nicls67/smoldb/README.md

 To get or update an entry value, either call the method corresponding to the data type, like `update_entry_integer` or `get_entry_value_float`, or call `update_entry_string` or `get_entry_value_string` to use strings instead.
 Please note that `update_entry_string` will return `Err` if the passed string doesn't match the data type.

+To get names of all entries inside a table, use `get_all_entries` method.

 ## Usage

 ### Database creation, saving and loading